 Definitions - Define any terms that may not be commonly understood, or that have multiple meanings.

 Interferences - Discuss interferences that may result from processing and analysis of samples (e.g., from solvents, reagents, glassware and other sample processing hardware).
-Discuss procedures necessary to reduce or eliminate such interferences (e.g. glassware cleaning).
+Discuss procedures necessary to reduce or eliminate such interferences (e.g., glassware cleaning).
 Discuss matrix interferences and how to reduce or compensate for their effects.

 Safety - Address all safety aspects of sample handling, processing and disposal (e.g., OSHA regulations, health effects of chemicals used and precautionary measures).